vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/slides.md

 `vuepress-theme-hope` allows you to add slides pages.

-You need to set `layout: Slides` in the frontmatter of the corresponding page to enable the slides page.
+You need to set `layout: Slide` in the frontmatter of the corresponding page to enable the slides page.

 ![Slide page screenshot](./assets/slides.png)